kdbhatt/Developing-Data-Products/PredictMPG/ReadMe.md

 Option 1: Direct link: click [here](https://kbhatt.shinyapps.io/PredictMPG/)

-Option 2: Download the `server.R` and `ui.R` files and place them in a directory named 'PredictMPG'.
+Option 2: Download the `server.R` and `ui.R` files from [here](https://github.com/kdbhatt/Developing-Data-Products/tree/master/PredictMPG) and place them in a directory named 'PredictMPG'.
 Open an R session and set the working directory to the folder that contains the directory 'PredictMPG'.
 Then run the following commands:

+use setwd to make the current folder as a working folder.

 ```
 setwd("C:/Krishna/MyProject/DataScience/9_Developing_Data_Products/Developing-Data-Products")